citusdata/citus_docs/reference/user_defined_functions.rst

 The create_reference_table() function is used to define a small reference or dimension table.
-This function takes in a table name, and creates a distributed table with just one shard, and replication factor equal to the value specified in the GUC.
-The partition column is unimportant since the UDF only creates one shard for the table.
+This function takes in a table name, and creates a distributed table with just one shard, and replication factor equal to the value specified in the citus.shard_replication_factor configuration variable.
+The distribution column is unimportant since the UDF only creates one shard for the table.

 Arguments
 ************************